 University of Coimbra

-Gonçalo Santos is an assistant professor of social-cultural anthropology at the University of Coimbra.
+Gonçalo Santos is an assistant professor of social-cultural anthropology in the department of life sciences and a full member of the Research Center for Anthropology and Health (CIAS) at the University of Coimbra.
 He held previous positions at the London School of Economics and Political Science, the Max Planck Institute for Social Anthropology, and the University of Hong Kong.
-His research on China explores the impact of larger forces of technocratic modernization on the lives of ordinary families and communities, proposing new anthropological approaches to questions of modernity, subjectivity, and social and technological transformation.
+His research on China explores new approaches to questions of modernity, moral subjectivity, and social and technological transformation.
 He is a participant in the Initiative for U.S.-China Dialogue on Global Issues Research Group on Culture and Society.

-- Co-editor of Transforming Patriarchy (University of Washington Press, 2017); Love, Marriage, and Intimate Citizenship in Contemporary China and India (Modern Asian Studies, 2016), Rethinking Reproductive Technologies and Modernities.
-Shifting Moral Frameworks of Childbirth Medicalization in China and Japan, 1900s-2000s (Technology and Culture, In Press).
+- Co-editor of two journal special issues Love, Marriage, and Intimate Citizenship in Contemporary China and India (Modern Asian Studies, 2016) and Rethinking Reproductive Technologies and Modernities in East Asia (Technology and Culture, 2020).